Mirfield Liberal Club

 “Alfred the Great down to present times”

-“suitable rooms for amusement and healthful recreation”
+“suitable rooms for amusement

 but to keep the best literature of the day in their reading rooms to educate the